extvos/HLS-Segmenter/README.md

 This project is based on old version of http://www.ioncannon.net/projects/http-live-video-stream-segmenter-and-distributor/ which was heavily modified for stability.
-There is a work in progres to add "live" stream creation doing stdin to tmpfs under httpd with limited segment numbers
+It is possible to segment "live" streams from stdin or any ffmpegable url to tmpfs under httpd with limited segment numbers

 ## HOW TO COMPILE